 In 2016, 69% of Spanish employees had lunch on a daily basis.
 This figure is very close to the European average, which was of 71%.

 In 2016, Spanish employees generally ate a dish/a complete meal (53%) or home-made food (33%).
 These figures have remained quite constant over the 5 years.

-In 2016, 86% of Spanish employees considered important or very important the nutritional quality of the meals served when choosing a place to have lunch at.
-It was higher than the European average, which was of 77%.
-This figure has remained constantly high over the 5 years, with a slight increase over the last years, showing the growing importance of balanced eating among Spanish employees.
+In 2019 87% of Spanish employees considered important or very important the nutritional quality of the meals served when choosing a place to have lunch.
+It is a steady figure.

 In 2016, the balance of the dish was the most chosen criterion taken into account when Spanish workers chose what to have for lunch (66%).

 Moreover, this figure remained very high over the years, showing that Spanish employees give a real importance to the balance of their meal at lunch time.

 In 2019, 57% of Spanish restaurants report they have a medium level of knowledge on balanced nutrition, and that they could learn some more.

 In 2019, 76% 68% of Spanish restaurants noticed an increased demand for balanced/healthy meals (they were 68% in 2016).

 It is much higher than the EU average (31%).